git4rk/ApplicationServeronCloud/maintenanceAndUpdates.md

 [Installation Manager](http://www.ibm.com/support/knowledgecenter/SSDV2W_1.8.3/com.ibm.cic.agent.ui.doc/helpindex_imic.html){: new_window} is installed in the `/home/virtuser/IBM/Installation Manager` directory and can be run directly to apply fixes and fix packs.

-**Avoid trouble:** Because the underlying binaries are installed as **virtuser**, a limited administrative virtual user, ensure that Installation Manager is always run as **virtuser**.
+**Avoid trouble:** Because the underlying binary files are installed as `virtuser`, a limited administrative virtual user, ensure that Installation Manager is always run as `virtuser`.

 ## Applying system updates to virtual machines
 {:#vm-system-updates}

-Applying system updates on a virtual machine is similar to updating a physical Red Hat Enterprise Linux (RHEL) system.
+Applying system updates on a virtual machine is similar to updating a physical Red Hat Enterprise Linux&reg; (RHEL) system.
 By using the Yum package manager, you can install, update, uninstall, and otherwise manage packages.
 WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} systems are configured to receive updates from IBM's Red Hat Satellite server, which provides safe and secure packages from the Red Hat network.
 The Satellite server is managed by IBM and cannot be modified from your system.

 For more information, see [Applying package updates on Red Hat Enterprise Linux](https://access.redhat.com/articles/11258#rhel6){: new_window} and [Yum, the Red Hat package manager](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Deployment_Guide/ch-yum.html){: new_window}.